top of page

 • An example of this is eating 3 cups of beans to get the same grams of protein we can get from 1 piece of chicken.
 Pair chicken and beans together; 1 serving of beans + 1 serving of chicken = overall protein consumption is high, plus there is a variety of amino acids.

-So yes, plant foods are a source of protein too but humans evolved eating both plants and animal foods, respecting both kingdoms and understanding the value they both bring to the table.
+So yes, plant foods are a source of protein too, but humans evolved eating both plants and animal foods, respecting both kingdoms and understanding the value they both bring to the table.

-Generally all foods, unless they are overcooked or refined, contain a spectrum of amino acids (and other essential nutrients), it's just a case of whether there are adequate levels versus the amount needed by our body to function at it's best.
+Generally, all foods, unless they are overcooked or refined, contain a spectrum of amino acids (and other essential nutrients); it's just a case of whether there are adequate levels versus the amount needed by our body to function at its best.

-Imbalances don't occur overnight or from eating one meal- it's lifestyle choices, restriction and lack of access, that occur over time that impact how our body functions as a whole.
+Imbalances don't occur overnight or from eating one meal—it's lifestyle choices, restriction, and lack of access that occur over time that impact how our body functions as a whole.

 AMINO ACIDS